 Learn more about stage 4 kidney disease in this post.

 So if you’re wondering what is end-stage renal disease, it is when stage five kicks in.
-Stage 5 kidney disease is the true end stage of kidney failure.
+Stage 5 kidney disease is the final, end-stage of kidney failure.

 What is Stage 5 Kidney Disease?